 The increase in commodity prices at the beginning of the 21st century resulted in a marked improvement in their terms of trade.
-However, terms of trade declined subsequently, although by 2019 they were still higher by some 20 percent compared to 2000 for Latin America and the Caribbean, also 20 percent for the Middle East and North Africa, and 43 percent for Sub Saharan Africa.
-In contrast, terms of trade for Advanced economies, and Developing Asia there were about the same as in 2000.
-In 2020, terms of trade declined for all commodity exporters, but prices have recovered in early 2021, as the world economy pace improved.
-The recovery is expected to continue in 2022.
+However, terms of trade declined subsequently, although by 2019 they were still higher by some 20 percent compared to 2000 for Latin America and the Caribbean, and for the Middle East and North Africa, and 43 percent for Sub-Saharan Africa.
+In contrast, terms of trade for Advanced economies and Developing Asia were about the same as in 2000.
+In 2020, terms of trade declined for all commodity exporters, but prices have recovered strongly in 2021, as the world economy pace improved.
+Prices are expected to stabilize in 2022.